 • Jurgen Scharfenstein, previously responsible for Coty Beauty—Adidas and Llifestyle fragrance marketing, is appointed CMO body care.

-Jean Mortier, previously President, Coty Prestige, will be appointed president, global markets, to better leverage the company's global scale and bring stronger sales execution.
+Global Markets: Jean Mortier, previously President, Coty Prestige, will be appointed president, global markets, to better leverage the company's global scale and bring stronger sales execution.
 The markets will be organized under four regions: North America, Europe, APAC/MEA and Latin America.
 Each will be led by a senior VP along with dedicated management teams to steer the business according to specific consumer and retailer needs and priorities.
 This new structure will support the progress toward developing a stronger global footprint, said Coty.

 Leaders of the four regions will be: